8 Worthwhile Areas of the Social Sciences That Provide Diverse Career Paths

 2. Anthropology and Archeology

 Is anything more interesting than the human mind?
 It's what is most responsible for the way we behave.
 We're ruled by our emotions and intellect, which can often be irrational.
 But psychology gives us a way to observe and analyze how we relate to ourselves, to each other, and to our surroundings.
 It allows us to get a better handle on why we feel and act in certain ways.
 And it's a diverse field with opportunities to be found throughout research settings, clinical and counseling environments, and even business settings.
-In fact, between 2016 and 2026, jobs for industrial and organizational psychologists are projected to increase in number by 8 percent.**
+In fact, between 2018 and 2028, jobs for industrial and organizational psychologists are projected to increase in number by 13 percent.2

 Like other social structures, public institutions such as government are always evolving.
 But our way of life depends on knowing how to maintain the effectiveness of our political systems so that smart policies can be enacted in spite of, or in conjunction with, prevailing political trends or media hype.
 So people with backgrounds in political science are often very valuable to organizations that have a practical interest in areas like public affairs or international relations.